Harris County Public Health (HCPH)

 • Complaints filed with Harris County should be filed with:

-Office of Harris County Vince Ryan
+Office of the Harris County Attorney CHRISTIAN D. MENEFEE

 • Complaints filed with the Secretary of the Department of Health and Human Services through the OCR should be filed with: